tindandelion/rust-text-compression/doc/20-splitting-crates.md

 - Create a new binary crate `performance-test.rs` in `src/bin/` directory
 - Set up the default run crate in `Cargo.toml`
 - Run `cargo run --bin performance-test` to run the performance test
+- Export the `encode` and `decode` functions from the library crate
+- Place the tests in the library crate